winitzki/scall/tutorial/programming_dhall.md

 The Dhall import system implements other limitations on what can be imported to ensure that users can prevent wrong or malicious code from being injected into a Dhall program:

 - All imported modules are required to be well-typed.
 - All imported resources are loaded and validated at type-checking time, before any evaluation may start.
-(This is the reason why import paths must be hard-coded and cannot be computed at run time.)
+(So, import paths must be hard-coded and cannot be computed at run time.)
 - Circular imports are not allowed: a module may not import itself either directly or via other imports.
 - Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value (if the import is successful).
-- Web URLs that require authentication headers will not leak those headers to other Web URLs.
+- Web URL imports that require authentication headers will not leak those headers to other Web URLs.

 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.